Welcome to Year Two

 If you have any questions, concerns or worries please come and speak to us!

 – Year 2 Team

 Reading Record Book

 In Year 2, children be encouraged to read, read and read some more!
 As well as reading in school, children should read at home at least four times a week.
 When children read at home, an adult needs to write in their Reading Record Book.
-Each week that children read four times at home, they will earn an extra Moorhill Merit.
-Children can also earn Moorhill Merits by working hard, presenting their work neatly, completing homework to a high standard and treating everyone they meet with respect.
+Each day that children read at home, they will earn 2 DoJo points.
+Children can also earn DoJo points by working hard, presenting their work neatly, completing homework to a high standard and treating everyone they meet with respect.